Deportation of the Crimean Tatars: World War II

 In 1940, the Crimean Autonomous Soviet Socialist Republic had approximately 1,126,800 inhabitants, of which 218,000 people, or 19.4% of the population, were Crimean Tatars.
 In 1941, Nazi Germany invaded Eastern Europe, annexing much of the western USSR.
 Crimean Tatars initially viewed the Germans as liberators from Stalinism, and they had also been positively treated by the Germans in World War I.

 Many of the captured Crimean Tatars serving in the Red Army were sent to POW camps after Romanians and Nazis came to occupy the bulk of Crimea.
-Though Nazis initially called for murder of all "Asiatic inferiors" and paraded around Crimean Tatar POW's labeled as "Mongol sub-humanity", they revised this policy in the face of determined resistance from the Red Army.
+Though Nazis initially called for murder of all "Asiatic inferiors" and paraded around Crimean Tatar POW's labelled as "Mongol sub-humanity", they revised this policy in the face of determined resistance from the Red Army.
 Beginning in 1942, Germans recruited Soviet prisoners of war to form support armies.
 The Dobrujan Tatar nationalist Fazil Ulkusal and Lipka Tatar Edige Kirimal helped in freeing Crimean Tatars from German prisoner-of-war camps and enlisting them in the independent Crimean support legion for the Wehrmacht.
 This legion eventually included eight battalions, although many members were of other nationalities.
 From November 1941, German authorities allowed Crimean Tatars to establish Muslim Committees in various towns as a symbolic recognition of some local government authority, though they were not given any political power.